spenserlee/oled_aegis/README.md

 # OLED Aegis

-A lightweight, reliable screen saver for Windows.
+A Windows screen saver app tailored for OLED monitors.

 ## Why I made this